X icon white, transparent background.

 • Professional support needs

-As job-hopping and industry-hopping become more prevalent (and even encouraged) practices for the millennial and Gen Z workforce, the idea of seniority has changed significantly throughout the last decade.
-And while you don’t have to remove tenure as one of your promotion criteria entirely, you should be cautious of a seniority-only system.
+As job hopping and industry hopping become more prevalent for the millennial and Gen Z workforce, the notion of seniority has changed significantly.
+While you don’t have to remove tenure as one of your promotion criteria entirely, you should be cautious of a seniority-only system; it’s better to balance seniority and performance-based promotions, so junior employees also know the company will appreciate their hard work.
+With this strategy, you’ll find it easier to retain your newer talent.

 — Matas Jakutis, CMO of ForceField Digital

-4. Provide opportunities for cross-department exposure
+Provide opportunities for cross-department exposure

-5. Make promotions a discussion rather than a top-down decision
+Make promotions a discussion rather than a top-down decision

 Managers who know how to give feedback understand that promoting employees should involve discussions about their vision for their new role and how it aligns with company goals, even when making favorable promotion decisions.